0x48piraj/wrong8007/README.md

 **Pro tip:**

-You’re not limited to just one.
+You're not limited to just one.
 For example, your network trigger could run `scrub` for a quick device wipe, while your USB trigger calls `nwipe` for a thorough multi-pass destruction.

+## What's Next

+Wrong Boot has the potential to evolve into a full-fledged, bootable OS, purpose-built for operational survivability.

+If you'd like to shape its future:

+- Star the repo to show support
+- Open issues to discuss ideas or bugs
+- Send PRs if you're building something cool

+This is just the beginning.